arvindagg/LangGraph-Multi-Agent/README.md

 You: quit
 Exiting Multi-Agent System.
 Goodbye!
-How to Extend the Framework
-This framework is designed for easy expansion.
-Here's how you can add new capabilities:

-1. Create a New Tool
-If your new agent needs to interact with external systems or perform specific, deterministic actions, create a new tool.

-Create/Modify tools/tools.py:

-Define a Python function with the @tool decorator.

-Provide a clear docstring explaining its purpose, arguments, and return values.
-This docstring is crucial for the LLM to understand when and how to use the tool.

-Add the new function to the tools list at the end of the file.
+How to Extend the FrameworkThis framework is designed for easy expansion.
+Here's how you can add new capabilities:1.
+Create a New ToolIf your new agent needs to interact with external systems or perform specific, deterministic actions, create a new tool.Create/Modify tools/tools.py:Define a Python function with the @tool decorator.Provide a clear docstring explaining its purpose, arguments, and return values.
+This docstring is crucial for the LLM to understand when and how to use the tool.Add the new function to the tools list at the end of the file.Example tools/tools.py addition:# ... existing tools ...

-Example tools/tools.py addition:

-Python

-# ... existing tools ...

 @tool
 def get_weather(city: str, unit: str = "celsius") -> str: